darkfireZZ/dotfiles/README.md

 # dotfiles

-My configuration files for all sorts of apps.
+Does not only contain "dotfiles".
+This is a collection of all sorts of configuration files I use for a variety of applications.